Katsumata420/lm_selector/README.md

 ## Caution
 - We use `sort -n -r` as a sorting command.
     - If you have a necessary to use the E notation, use `sort -n -r -g` at line 163.
+- If input texts include the escape chars, use `script/escape-special-chars.perl` for KenLM.

 ## Cite
 This soting method is implementation of the following paper.